Employment Tribunal Solicitors - UK Compensation Claims Advice

-Employment Tribunal cases are very common with over 50,000 applications or 'complaints' being dealt with formally every year in addition to many more disputes between employers and employees that are settled on an informal basis by the payment of compensation.
+Employment Tribunal cases are very common with tens of thousands of applications or 'complaints' being dealt with formally every year in addition to many more disputes between employers and employees that are settled on an informal basis following submissions made by employment tribunal solicitors by the payment of compensation.

-Employees in the United Kingdom have clearly defined rights in regards to employment matters that are contained in UK legislation, EC regulations and case law built up over decades emanating mainly from the High Court of Justice and from the Employment Appeals Tribunal.
+Employees in the United Kingdom have clearly defined rights in regards to employment matters that are contained in UK legislation, adopted EC regulations and case law built up over decades emanating mainly from the High Court of Justice and from the Employment Appeals Tribunal.
 Violation of these rights is often a ground for a complaint and financial compensation.
-If you need to discuss any of the matters outlined below just contact us for free employment rights advice :-
+If you need to discuss any of the matters outlined below just contact our employment tribunal solicitors for free employment rights advice :-

 Health and safety protection